May 14, 2026

 We focused on three key factors:

-High accuracy (with the lowest score on this list at 92%),
+High accuracy (with the lowest score on this list at 92%, as leading AI transcription tools in 2026 tend to achieve 92-96% accuracy),

 Ease of use (since most options are basic enough that anyone can figure them out in seconds)